George C. Pimentel Award in Chemical Education

 The George C. Pimentel Award in Chemical Education recognizes "outstanding contributions to chemical education."
-It is a national award, given annually by the American Chemical Society and sponsored by Cengage Learning and the ACS Division of Chemical Education.
+It is a national award, given annually by the American Chemical Society and sponsored by the ACS Division of Chemical Education and the Board of Publications.
 The award is named for George C. Pimentel, an American chemist and chemical educator who taught at the University of California, Berkeley.
 Prior to 1989, the award was named the ACS Award in Chemical Education.